22 Sep Stand up to Bullies

 Stand up to bullies.

 The abuse of power can be called many things, including intimidation, fraud, discrimination, and tyranny.
-I’ll use a term that’s down-to-earth and gets at our nature as social primates: bullying.
+I’ll use a term that’s down-to-earth: bullying.

 Bullies are unfortunately common.
-Throughout history and right now today, from homes and schoolyards to boardrooms and presidential palaces, they create a vast amount of human suffering.
+Throughout history and right now today, from homes and schoolyards to the halls of power, they create a vast amount of human suffering.
 What can we do?

 In this short space, I’ll offer some summary suggestions.
 You can help them be concrete by applying them to bullies you’ve experienced or observed.

-- Dominating – Have to be the “alpha”; fear of looking “one-down”; must find targets who seem weaker; no compassion
+- Dominating – Have to be the “alpha”; look for targets who seem weaker; no compassion

-- Defensive – Never wrong; fault and scorn others; avoid personal responsibility
+- Defensive – Never wrong; scorn others; avoid responsibility

-- Deceptive – Manipulate grievances to gain support; blame scapegoats; cheat; hide truth since power is based on lies
+- Deceptive – Manipulate grievances to gain support; cheat; hide the truth since their power is based on lies

-Some people and organizations make use of bullies, like profiting from a crime someone else commits.
-They might pretend all is normal, or say it’s more important to pay attention to something else, or claim falsely that “both sides do it.”
+People and organizations can sometimes tolerate or even value bullies, such as cheering on a bully who is hurting someone they look down on.
+This enabling takes different forms, including pretending that all is normal or claiming falsely that “both sides do it.”
 From playgrounds to parliaments, people with an authoritarian personality style have an affinity for bullying leaders, and form the core of their supporters.

 Sometimes you are stuck with a bully, at least for a while.
 Be careful.
 Weigh your options and do what’s best for you.

 Deep down, the mind of a bully is like a hell realm of fended-off feelings of weakness and shame always threatening to invade.
 Lots of suffering there.
 Compassion for a bully is not approval.
-It is calming and strengthening, and establishes an inner freedom: “You may have my family, company, or country . . . but you will never have my mind.”
+It can be calming and strengthening for you.

 And of course the targets of bullies deserve our care.
 Even if you can do nothing to help them, your compassion is still authentic; it matters to you, and it may matter to others in ways you’ll never know.